WillsonSmith/vite-plugin-custom-elements/README.md

 <my-conter hydrate></my-counter>
 ```

-Elements with both HTML and Javascript:
+### Using Both

+When you need markup associated with your JavaScript components you can include both an HTML-based component and a JavaScript component.

 ```html
 <!-- my-counter.html -->